dapopov-st/arXiv-llms-assistant/README.md

 ## In Progress

-- RAG over some ArXiv papers in PDF format.
-Retrieving from a couple dozen ArXiv LLM papers.
-The answer quality seems to be good.
-The goal is to fill in knowledge gaps in NLP (later other domains, perhaps) by comparing out-of-repository papers with papers in a personal repo.
+- The goal is to fill in knowledge gaps in NLP (later other domains, perhaps) by comparing out-of-repository papers with papers in a personal repo.
+Currently testing with RAG over some ArXiv papers in PDF format, retrieving from a couple dozen ArXiv LLM papers.
+Plan to connect to additional recommendations from AK's daily papers.
+May write scripts to grab new Zotero papers and add embeddings made from them to vector store, then make scripts for Zotero <-> AK's papers to happen dynamically.

 DONE: